1872 Texas Senate election: Results

 Democrats won control of the chamber with the help of the two conservative Independents who were not up for re-election, although they failed to win a majority of seats.
 Democratic control of the chamber would last until the 1996 elections.

+Detailed results by district

+Candidates are not listed with political parties in the results.
+The parties of all victorious candidates are known, and the parties of others may be assumed by the presence of candidates running in the concurrent House election in the same district.